MahavishnuT/standard-react-modal/README.md

-## A small but functional retro Apple-inspired modal
+## A small but functional React Modal

 ![logo](./public/modal.png)